Oil prices rise as investors look to higher demand seen in second half

 China also avoided an economic contraction last year.

-Investors are watching out for U.S. oil inventory data from the industry association API, due later on Tuesday.
-On Wednesday, U.S. President-elect Biden’s inauguration speech will likely give details on the country’s $1.9 trillion aid package.
+Investors are watching out for U.S. oil inventory data from the industry association API, due on Wednesday, the same day U.S. President-elect Biden’s inauguration speech will likely give details on the country’s $1.9 trillion aid package.

 The International Energy Agency cut its outlook for oil demand in 2021, but pointed to a recovery in demand in the second half of the year to an annual average of 96.6 million barrels per day.